http://www.pacific.edu/Academics/Schools-and-Colleges/College-of-the-Pacific/Academics/Departments-and-Programs/Mathematics.html

 Note: Note: 1) Electives are to be chosen in consultation of a major advisor.
 2) At most one elective may be numbered lower than 110.
 3) One elective may be chosen from the following experiences: independent study, undergraduate research, internship, and practicum.
 4) Two semesters of MATH 197 under the direction of their chosen faculty supervisor.
 The second semester may focus on writing the Honors Thesis.

 Students must complete a minimum of 120 units with a Pacific undergraduate cumulative and major/program grade point average of 3.0 in order to earn the Bachelor of Science in Applied Mathematics degree.
-The Master of Data Science degree will be awarded after completion of the 30 graduate units required for this program.
+The Master of Science in Data Science degree will be awarded after completion of the 30 graduate units required for this program.
 Eight units will count towards both the undergraduate and graduate degree requirements.

 Note: Acceptance into the graduate portion of this pathway program is conditional on (a) completion of all undergraduate program requirements by the end of the seventh semester at Pacific and (b} a minimum 3.0 cumulative Pacific undergraduate GPA.